dome9/cloud-bots/bots/Bots.md

 Usage: AUTO: sg\_rules\_delete
 Limitations: none

+## sg_rules_delete_by_scope

+What it does: Deletes all rules on a security group with a specific scope, port and protocol are optional
+Usage: AUTO: sg_rules_delete_by_scope <scope> <direction> <port|*> <protocol|*>

+Example: AUTO: sg_rules_delete_by_scope 0.0.0.0/0 inbound 22 tcp
+Parameters:
+    scope: a.b.c.d/e
+    direction: inbound/ outbound
+    port: number/ *
+    protocol: TCP/ UDP/ *
+-When '*' is any value of the parameter

+Other Examples:
+    all rules with 1.0.0.0/16 scope will be deleted for any port and protocol: sg_rules_delete_by_scope 1.0.0.0/16 inbound * *

+    all rules with 0.0.0.0/0 scope will be deleted for port 22 and any protocol: sg_rules_delete_by_scope 0.0.0.0/0 inbound 22 *
+Notes :
+    -  before running this bot, ensure that your applications will work correctly without those rules
+    - if a port is in a port range the rule wont be deleted ! use * on port parameter to delete the rule for any port
+Limitations: IPv6 is not supported

 ## sg\_single\_rule\_delete

 What it does: Deletes a single rule on a security group Usage: AUTO: